aura80/Teme_Python/README.md

 In this project I created directories containing python files where I proceeded to accomodate myself with the Python syntax, comments, variables, data types, operators, lists, dictionaries,if .. else instruction, for and while loops, methods, classes, inheritance, menus.
+To run the files we have to go to Edit Configurations and set the script path, Python interpreter and the working directory.
+After that we have to hit ctrl + F5 or ctrl + shift + F10 on the opened file.